Financial services AI: beyond fraud detection

 But not the overwhelming flood of alerts that current systems generate.
 Smart alerts.
 Contextual alerts.
 The kind that actually matter.

-What really caught my attention was the productivity uplift - 15-20% improvement in investigation handling.
+The productivity uplift is significant - 15-20% improvement in investigation handling.
 That’s not from working faster.
 It’s from working smarter.
 Full audit trails for every decision.
 Natural language processing that actually understands context.
 Agents that can explain their reasoning.

-One bank I know implemented this and their compliance team actually thanked them.
+One bank implemented this and their compliance team actually thanked them.
 When was the last time you heard that?

 United Federal Credit Union’s chatbot handles 80% of routine inquiries.
 But that’s not the interesting part.